yrdsb-peths/intro-to-github-brave29/README.md

 1. Click the `pen` symbol above.

-2. Enter your First Name: Nereyal
+2. Enter your First Name: nereyal

 3. Enter your favourite animal: Kitten